-How to use Big Data Analytics for Finance Industry?
+How to use Big Data for Finance Industry?

-This blog discusses how businesses can use big data analytics for finance industry.
+This blog discusses how businesses can use big data for finance industry.

 Banks and insurance companies used to basically guess which people would likely pay back a mortgage on time, or wouldn’t accidentally burn their house down.
 These days, they rely on this new ‘Big Data’ to help them make better guesses.

 Big data analytics involves collecting and analyzing this new wave of information.
 It can be historical data stored in a database somewhere, or information being collected right now by a bank, shopping center, or insurance company.